SwissPowershell/SPS-MergeRegistry/README.md

 ### -NoEmptyKey
 Ignore Key having no KeyPair (Ignore key full tree declaration)

+### -NoFiltering
+Only merge the different registry as is without filtering

 ### -ErrorOnMultiDeclaration
 Return an error if a KeyPair is declared more than once